Black and tan, Black, Blue, Brindle

 1. King of Terriers

-The Airdale Terrier parent of the Airedoodle is the largest terrier, nicknamed King of the Terriers.
+The Airedale Terrier is the largest Terrier, nicknamed King of the Terriers.

-The Poodle parent of the Airedoodle began as a water retriever in Germany more than 400 years ago.
+The Poodle began as a water retriever in Germany over 400 years ago.

 Temperament & Intelligence of the Airedoodle 🧠

 The Airedoodle is friendly and energetic.
-They love to play games like fetch, and also like to go on long walks.
-They get along well with other pets, and they are curious, so they make great watchdogs.
+They love to play games like fetch and also like to go on long walks.
+They get along well with other pets, and they are curious, so they make excellent watchdogs.
 They are very loyal and like to stay close to family members.
 They also want to learn and enjoy training exercises that bring them praise and treats.

-They are extremely intelligent and quickly learn tricks and can solve most puzzles presented to them.
-They are also crafty and will find ways to communicate with you to let you know what they want.
+They are extremely intelligent, quickly learn tricks, and can solve most puzzles.
+They are also crafty and will find ways to communicate with you to tell you what they want.

 Are These Dogs Good for Families? 🏡

 Yes, the Airedoodle is an excellent family dog and prefers the company of humans over being alone.
 Plenty of early socialization will help them get along better with pets and children, but they rarely have any problems in most situations.
-They are not much for barking, so they are great for apartments and cities.
+They are not excessive barkers, and they are great for apartments and urban locations.